elevationtools/betterform/orchestrator.md

 ### Requirements

 - The stage's template directory MUST be directly in the `$IMPL_DIR`.
-- Contains an executable named `ctl` which takes the `up` and `down` commands.
+- The stage's stamped directory MUST contain an executable named `ctl` which takes the `up` and `down` commands.

 Aside from that, there are no requirements.  `ctl` can be a script or a binary.
-It can have sibling files, directories, etc.
+It can have sibling files and directories that get stamped along with it.

 ### Interaction with Orchestrator

 #### Step 0) Run Dependencies

-First, all dependency stages are run and must be successful before this stage is stamped.
+First, all dependency stages are run and must be successful before a given stage is stamped.

 #### Step 1) Stamping the Stage